Skip to content

 MoleQlar: What is the scientific background of the epiAge test?

-Martin Berlet: The German-American bioinformatician Steve Horvath developed the first epigenetic age test in 2013 .
-It is based on the knowledge that as we age, small molecules attach to genes, so-called methylations.
-Horvath identified 353 sites on genes (so-called CpGs) whose methylation showed a good correlation with chronological age.
+Martin Berlet: The first epigenetic age test was developed by the German-American bioinformatician Steve Horvath Developed in 2013.
+It is based on the knowledge that as we age, small molecules, known as methylations, attach themselves to genes.
+Horvath has identified 353 locations on genes (known as CpGs) whose methylation has shown a good correlation with chronological age.

-If these methylations take place at so-called promoter regions of a gene, this can, for example, lead to this gene being silenced.
+If these methylations occur in so-called promoter regions of a gene, this can, for example, lead to this gene being silenced.

-Meanwhile, other researchers have also taken up this approach and further developed the “Horvath Clock”.
-This also applies to Professor Moshe Szyf from McGill University in Montreal, who developed the epiAge test.
+In the meantime, other researchers have also taken up this approach and further developed the “Horvath Clock”.
+This includes Professor Moshe Szyf from McGill University in Montreal, who developed the epiAge test.

 Martin Berlet: Prof. Szyf was able to show that it is sufficient to use only these 13 CpGs.
-This region of the genome in which they lie correlates most strongly with chronological age.
+The region in the genome in which they are located correlates most strongly with chronological age.

-This reduction in variables has a number of advantages over the technology previously used.
-This makes the test more robust.
+This reduction in variables has several advantages over the technology used previously.
+It makes the test more robust.

-This is of course a huge advantage for us, because we were already able to “see” how epigenetic age reacts in our own test series.
-This is generally a fairly dynamic process.
+This is of course a huge advantage for us, because we were able to "see" how the epigenetic age reacts in our own test series.
+This is generally a very dynamic process.

 The body is not a mechanical structure whose clock ticks down every second or minute.
-Epigenetics is influenced by many things.
-In a positive sense and in a negative sense.
+Epigenetics is influenced by many things, both positively and negatively.

 This includes not only physiological factors, but also psychological ones, as has been shown in the past.
-To put it simply, it is just as important to pay attention to a healthy diet as to avoid stress, which can be a strong “driver” of the epigenetic clock.
-Meditation can be just as “healthy” as proper nutrition.
+Put simply, it is just as important to pay attention to a healthy diet as it is to avoid stress, which can be a strong "driver" of the epigenetic clock.
+Meditation can therefore be just as "healthy" as a proper diet.

 The mastermind behind the epiAge test - Prof. Moshe Szyf from McGill University in Montreal

 MoleQlar: What can users expect from the epiAge test?
-What information will they receive as a result and what exactly can they do with it?
+What information do they receive as a result and what can they actually do with it?

 Martin Berlet: The epiAge test result contains a so-called epiAge score.
-This is calculated from an algorithm based on the methylations of the 13 CpGs mentioned above.
-This score is then placed in relation to our comparison cohorts and results in the expected biological age.
+This is calculated using an algorithm based on the methylation of the 13 CpGs mentioned above.
+This score is then put in relation to our comparison cohorts and gives the expected biological age.

 We do not ask our customers about their chronological age, so we act completely “blind”.